pcda18/pcda18.github.io/week-02.md

     words[2:]

-If you want to excerpt the last three entries in a list without counting from the beginning, use a negative number before the colon.
+If you want to excerpt the last three entries in a list, use a negative number before the colon.

     words[-3:]